 - Facial trauma

 If the at-fault driver in a hit-and-run only caused property damage, then it is considered a misdemeanor crime under California law.
 A misdemeanor hit-and-run carries several penalties, including up to six months in jail, probation, a fine of up to $1,000, and possible restitution to the victim.

 In addition to criminal penalties, there may be consequences for hit-and-run drivers in civil court.
-Victims have the right to sue for damages and are likely to recover punitive damages.
-These additional damages are designed to punish a defendant for acting in a particularly egregious manner or intentionally or recklessly causing harm to another, as well as to deter similar conduct in the future, and to provide victims and their families with the compensation they need to pay for medical bills, lost wages, and property damage.
+Victims have the right to claim for damages and are likely to recover punitive damages.
+These additional damages are designed to punish a defendant for acting in a particularly egregious manner or intentionally or recklessly causing harm to another, to deter similar conduct in the future, and to provide victims and their families with the compensation they need to pay for medical bills, lost wages, and property damage.
 However, filing a claim can be difficult if the at-fault driver is never found.

 Under state law, you may file a claim for up to two years after a hit-and-run.
 Of course, the sooner you submit a claim, the sooner you will be compensated.
 On top of that, the faster you file a claim, the more evidence you will have to work with, as evidence can be lost if enough time passes.
 Witnesses forget things, security footage is erased, and cars are repaired and cleaned.
 It is in your best interest to file a claim as quickly as possible.

 - Collision coverage should help cover the damage to your car.